 - Search “Dépistage COVID-19 test PCR (prélèvement naso-pharyngé)” at Rennes

-- Find a close location to student, and make appointment
+- Find a close location and make an appointment

 If the student cannot provide proof of vaccination, there is a test fee of 37 euros.

-The address of the PCR test center of beauregard:
+The address of the PCR Testing Facility in Beauregard:

 251 Rue Saint-Malo, 35000 Rennes

 The opening hours are: